 Ease of Use

 You’re a blogger, not a tech expert.
-Unless, that is, you’re blogging about technology.
+Unless that is, you’re blogging about technology.
 And so, choosing web hosting that requires a lot from the customer is not a good idea.
 This may give you more control over the process, but all you really need is the basic work done for you.

 Look for web hosting that beginners are happy using.
-This way you’ll run into few problems.
+This way you’ll run into a few problems.
 As long as you stick to the following basics when choosing your hosting provider, the rest will sort itself out.

 Every website experiences an outage once in a while, even Amazon and Google.
 You’re not going to find hosting that is up every second of the year.
 At the very least, they may temporarily go down for maintenance at a low-traffic hour.

 However, your hosting should have a good track record of reliability.
 Not only are they almost always up-and-running, but when they run into problems, they fix them quickly.
-Look at expert and customer reviews to get an idea whether others have had reliability problems with a hosting service.
+Look at expert and customer reviews to get an idea of whether others have had reliability problems with a hosting service.